MohamadHamad17/Sentinel-IR-Labs-Incident-Response-with-Microsoft-SIEM/Virtual Machine Brute Forcing/README.md

 ### Detection & Analysis

 The **Brute Force Detection – Josh** incident was triggered from **10 different IP addresses** against **2 different hosts**.
-Check to make sure none of the IP addresses attempting to brute force the machine actually logged in. *(Hint: It’s possible to build this into the query to only trigger for apparent successful brute forces).*
-Record Findings.

-The **Brute Force Detection – Josh** incident was triggered from **10 different IP addresses** against **2 different hosts**.

 To check for potential **compromise**, the following **investigative query** was executed, parameterized by **target system** and **suspect IP**: